Shannon Szabados: Junior

 In 2002, at the age of 16, she became the first female to play in the Western Hockey League (WHL).
 Szabados played in four exhibition games for the Tri-City Americans.
-During her time in the Americans' training camp, Szabados split an exhibition game with current San Jose Sharks netminder Carey Price.
+During her time in the Americans' training camp, Szabados split an exhibition game with former Montreal Canadiens netminder Carey Price.
 Szabados recalls, "...he let in four goals in the half he played; I let in two and one in overtime."
 When she was released from Tri-City, Szabados returned to Alberta to play in the Alberta Junior Hockey League (AJHL), after a vote among the league's general managers regarding female players.

 In her first game with the AJHL's Sherwood Park Crusaders on October 2, 2002, Szabados recorded a shutout in addition to winning the game.
 During her AJHL career, Szabados spent time with the Crusaders as well as the Bonnyville Pontiacs and the Fort Saskatchewan Traders.
 While playing for Sherwood Park, Szabados played in the AJHL All-Star game, and was named co-MVP of the 2004–05 game.
 After the season, she was named co-MVP of the Sherwood Park club as well.
 During the 2006–07 season, Szabados led the Traders to the top record in the AJHL and came within a game of winning the AJHL championship against the Camrose Kodiaks.
 She was named to the AJHL North Division All-Star Team for the 2007 All-Star Weekend.
 Szabados was the recipient of the Friends of Alberta Junior Hockey League Trophy as the AJHL's Top Goaltender after the 2006–07 season, becoming the first female recipient of the award.
 She was also named MVP of the Fort Saskatchewan club.